Dimensions Of Wellness

 Physical Wellness - The body achieves what the mind believes.

 Physical Wellness is typically the most common thought of wellness within in the dimensions of wellness wheel.
-Usually when asking the question, "How are you feeling today?", the question is typically directly towards physical health.
+When asked "How are you feeling today?" it is typically directed towards physical health.
 It's one of the easiest ways to relate to people.

 Emotional Wellness It is what it is.
 Accept it.
 Everything will be ok.